grpc/grpc.io/content/docs/languages/go/quickstart.md

   For installation instructions, see [Protocol Buffer Compiler Installation][pbc-install].

-- **Go plugin** for the protocol compiler:
+- **Go plugins** for the protocol compiler:

-   1. Install the protocol compiler plugin for Go using the following commands:
+   1. Install the protocol compiler plugins for Go using the following commands:

       ```sh
       $ export GO111MODULE=on  # Enable module mode